 IT leaders at enablement-class companies have a hard time implementing basic tech.
 Optimization strategies don’t gain traction, and digital transformation doesn’t get a look in.
 Many enablement-class companies eventually slide off the industry radar and into oblivion.

-Optimization happens on the upward slope of the S curve.
+Digital optimization happens on the upward slope of the S curve.
 Optimization-class companies hone the systems they have in place rather than adopting brand-new technologies.
 They dedicate a large portion of each year’s budget to improving productivity and CX with the tech they already own.

-There’s nothing wrong with this — in fact, we’d argue that optimization is an essential part of transformation.
+There’s nothing wrong with this — in fact, we’d argue that digital optimization effort is an essential part of transformation.
 When businesses optimize the products they already use, they identify opportunities for improvement and change.

 Transformation lives right at the top of the S curve — and this is where things start moving more quickly.
 Transformation-class companies are early adopters.
-They love incorporating new tech and constantly look for ways to get ahead of the pack.
+They love incorporating new digital technology and constantly look for ways to get ahead of the pack.
 They optimize existing products too — but not as much as companies lower on the curve.

 What lives in the great blue yonder — that fabled space beyond the apex of the S curve?
 Industry vision-class companies.
 These businesses live on the cutting edge of transformation.
 They don’t deal with legacy products at all; instead, they research and develop brand-new programs and game-changing products, which they use to gain a competitive advantage.